-The Sierra Nevada Logging Museum is situated at one end of beautiful White Pines Lake and gives a fascinating look into the history of logging that was so important in the Sierra Nevadas for many decades.
+Situated at one end of beautiful White Pines Lake, the Sierra Nevada Logging Museum gives a fascinating look into the history and importance of logging in the Sierra Nevada Mountains.
 Creative exhibits bring this history to life and honor those who lost their lives in the industry.
-Volunteers are work hard to deliver the best logging museum experience including:
+Many hard working volunteers deliver the best logging museum experience including:

 - Conveying the history of the logging and lumbering industry as it evolved in the Sierra Nevada Region since the mid 1800s before the discovery of gold to the present day